-Beyond Brexit: The UK’s new Immigration System
+Beyond Brexit: The UK’s Immigration System

 Following the UK’s departure from the EU, EU nationals who move to the UK to live, work and study are now treated, from an immigration perspective, in much the same way as non-EU nationals.

-We have provided key information below for businesses, education providers and individuals about the UK’s new immigration system.
+We have provided key information below for businesses, education providers and individuals about the UK’s immigration system.

 More information for those seeking to move to the UK is available on the business, education and personal pages of our website.

 Employers and education providers do not need to sponsor an EU citizen who has settled or pre-settled status or who has made an in-time application under the scheme.
-Those with pre-settled or settled status can view and provide evidence of their status via an online tool.

 You can find the latest guidance here.